Back to overview

 What is your favourite part of the recruitment calendar?

 Making someone a training contract offer is the best part of my job.
 The initial offer is extended by the trainee recruitment partner but I get to follow up with a congratulatory call.
 Knowing that we’re giving someone a job that could ultimately be life changing for them is very satisfying.
 It’s also very rewarding to help make the firm even stronger through our diversity efforts.
 I was part of the team calling our BRidge to the City scholarship winner this year.
-When we told the candidate she’d won the scholarship, she was so excited and happy – it really made me love my job even more.
+When we told the candidates they won the scholarship, they were so excited and happy – it really made me love my job even more.

 Does your firm run a vacation scheme?